Programmatic cache IDs in Apollo Kotlin

 id above).
 If a query does not return a required field, the cache ID will be inconsistent, resulting in data duplication.

-context.field.type.rawType().name yields the typename as it is declared in the schema, as opposed to the runtime value of the type received in the response.
-Instead, querying for the
+context.field.type.leafType().name yields the typename of the Union as opposed to the expected runtime value of Union received in the response.
+Instead querying for the

 __typename is safer.